rmcanany/SolidEdgeStorekeeper/Readme.md

 Enables automatic patterning.
 Click to toggle.
 See separate section below for details.

 - ![Favorites only](media/favorites_enabled.png) `Favorites only`
 Shows only your favorites in the tree.
 Click  to toggle.
-Edit the `Favorite` column in the spreadsheets (`AnsiFasteners.xls`, `ISO_Fasteners_1.xls`, etc.) to set your preferences.
-Currently, the program must be restarted for the change to take effect.
+See separate section below for details.

 - ![Matl](media/MaterialLibrary.png) `Matl`
 Available materials for the selected part.
 If an item only has one material defined, it is selected automatically.
 If you go to a different item in the tree and its material list contains the currently active material, the selection is retained.